-AFSCME Locals 2462, 2735 and 3279 and Council 67 shall appoint one (1) bargaining unit member from all of the units represented by AFSCME Locals 2462, 2735 and 3279 to serve as the Chief Steward for all the employees in those units.
+- A. AFSCME Locals 241, 1170, 2462, 2735, 3389, and 3279 and Council 67 shall appoint one (1) bargaining unit member from all of the units represented by AFSCME Locals 241, 1170, 2462, 2735, 3389 and 3279 to serve as the Chief Steward for all the employees in those units.
 The Chief Steward shall be a County employee on payroll status and shall be responsible for labor relations activities associated with the administration of this Agreement on a full-time basis.
 Furthermore, he/she shall be responsible for coordinating and processing of grievances for all the Local Unions, and shall conduct activities to avoid overlapping or duplicating services of any other union representatives.
-These activities shall be conducted without disrupting the work of any County employees who are not directly involved.

-The County shall grant, after request to and approval of the department head, administrative leave for attendance at regularly scheduled Union conventions and/or conferences for employees officially designated as Union delegates during any one (1) calendar year.
-Two (2) Local delegates for employees covered by this Agreement shall be approved for not more than six (6) days administrative leave for attendance at such conventions and/or conferences, and such leave shall not be unreasonably withheld.

-Additionally, employees who are duly elected Local Union Stewards, Local Union Officers (President, Vice-President, Secretary and Treasurer), Local Union Board Members (up to 3 such members per Local) and Council 67 Executive Board Members shall be granted administrative leave to attend Union sponsored training classes during a calendar year.
-A single bank of fifty (50) days administrative leave will be available for attendance both at conventions and/or conferences in the paragraph immediately above and for Union sponsored training.

-When requesting leave under this Article, the Union must adhere to the following procedures: Not less than ten (10) working days before the event for which leave is requested, the Union will provide the Office of Personnel and Labor Relations with a written request for the leave, indicating the event and the date(s) it will take place, the amount of leave requested and the names of employees for whom it is requesting administrative leave, noting their department, Union Local, and the capacity in which they will be attending the event.
+These activities shall be conducted without disrupting the work of any County employees who are not directly involved. - B. The County shall grant, after request to and approval of the department head, administrative leave for attendance at regularly scheduled Union conventions and/or conferences for employees officially designated as Union delegates during any one (1) calendar year.
+Two (2) Local delegates for employees covered by this Agreement shall be approved for not more than six (6) days administrative leave for attendance at such conventions and/or conferences, and such leave shall not be unreasonably withheld. - C. Additionally, any member covered under this Agreement shall be granted administrative leave to attend Union sponsored training classes during a calendar year.
+A single bank of fifty-five (55) days administrative leave per calendar year will be available to attend Union sponsored training classes, conventions and/or conferences.
+The members of the negotiating team shall be granted up to eight (8) hours of administrative leave each to prepare for negotiations. - D. When requesting leave under this Article, the Union must adhere to the following procedures: Not less than ten (10) working days before the event for which leave is requested, the Union will provide the Office of Personnel and Labor Relations with a written request for the leave, indicating the event and the date(s) it will take place, the amount of leave requested and the names of employees for whom it is requesting administrative leave, noting their department, Union Local, and the capacity in which they will be attending the event.
 The Office of Personnel and Labor Relations will forward the request to the department head for approval.
-Such leave shall be approved subject to the operational needs of the County, but approval will not be unreasonably withheld.

-Employees elected to any Union office or selected by the Union to do work which takes them from their employment must request the County's approval at least two (2) weeks in advance of such unpaid leave, and the request shall stipulate the time of such leave of absence.
+Such leave shall be approved subject to the operational needs of the County, but approval will not be unreasonably withheld. - E. Employees elected to any Union office or selected by the Union to do work which takes them from their employment must request the County's approval at least two (2) weeks in advance of such unpaid leave, and the request shall stipulate the time of such leave of absence.
 In no case shall such Union business leave exceed one (1) year.
 The leave may be extended for an additional one (1) year by consent of the County in the same manner as originally requested.
-Such approval shall not be unreasonably withheld.
+Such approval shall not be unreasonably withheld. - F. A parking permit will be provided to the Local 3279 President and Council 67 Representative for the County Administration Building and for the County Service Building for the purpose of conducting Union business at these locations.

-ARTICLE 10 -- PEOPLE DEDUCTION
+ARTICLE 10 -- P.E.O.P.L.E.
+DEDUCTION